CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 - It is the variable that is passed to the positional placeholder.

-/// type=MS, answer=[3,5]
+/// type=MS, answer=[3,4]

 Which statements correctly describe `(1, 'John')` on line 8 of `student.php`?

-- It represents the index and value of the parameter.
+- It contains the key and array value of the parameter.

-- It represents the key and array value of the parameter.
+- It contains the key and array element of the parameter.

-- It represents the parameter identifier and value of the parameter.
+- It represents the parameter of the `bindValue()` method.

-- It represents the variable and constant data type of the parameter.
+- It contains the parameter identifier and value of the parameter.

-- It represents the argument that is passed in the `bindValue()` method.
+- It contains the variable and constant data type of the parameter.

-/// type=SS, answer=[2]
+/// type=SS, answer=[1]

 In `student.php`, what does the `bindValue()` do on line 8?

-- It binds the value `John` to the positional placeholder `last_name = ?`.
+- It binds the value `John` to the first positional placeholder `?` of the variable `first_name`.

-- It binds the value `John` to the positional placeholder `first_name= ?`.
+- It binds the value `John` to the second positional placeholder `?` of the variable `last_name`.

-- It replaces the value `John` to the positional placeholder `last_name= ?`.
+- It replaces the value `John` to the first positional placeholder `?` of the variable `first_name`.

-- It replaces the value `John` to the positional placeholder `first_name= ?`.
+- It replaces the value `John` to the second positional placeholder `?` of the variable `last_name`.

-- It assigns the value `John` to the positional placeholder `first_name = ?`.
+- It assigns the value `John` to the first positional placeholder `firstname = ?` in the SQL statement.

-/// type=MS, answer=[2,3,5]
+/// type=MS, answer=[2,4,5]

 Which statements correctly descibe `$pstmt->bindValue(1, 'John');` on line 8 of `student.php`?